 Like Vivitrol, Suboxone is a specific brand of naloxone and buprenorphine.
 It is a prescription medication that is used to reduce the effects of opioids by blocking them from their receptors.
 It is similar to Vivitrol except suboxone only reduces the effects whereas vivitrol blocks them completely.
-Suboxone was first approved by the Food and Drug Administration in 2002 and has been used as a treatment for opioid addiction since.
+Suboxone was first approved by the Food and Drug Administration in 2002 and has been used as a treatment for opioid addiction since to help slow the impact of America’s Opioid Crisis.
 Treatment for Suboxone does not require participation in a regulated program like a methadone clinic.
 The abuse potential for Suboxone is substantially lower than that of methadone.

 Some side effects that can occur from using suboxone include: